 Look for a light system load

-You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background and during active scans.
+You'll want to read Tom's Guide reviews of antivirus software to see how much each product slows down a machine, both in the background after it's installed and during active malware scans.
 This is especially important for older, slower PCs that need antivirus software the most.

 See how easy the software is to use

 Most antivirus users want a set-it-and-forget-it option, but sometimes it's good to get under the hood and tweak the software to your liking.

 For example, Trend Micro lets you start scans right from the home screen, while Avira lets you fine-tune settings most people have never heard of.
 Again, read our reviews to get a sense of ease of use.

 Try before you buy

 Most paid antivirus products on Mac and Windows will let you try them out for a month for free.
-Most Android antivirus apps use a freemium model in which the basics are free, but useful extra features must be paid for.
+Most of the best Android antivirus apps use a freemium model in which the basics are free, but useful extra features must be paid for.

 Don't pay for more than you need

 Look for email and web protection

 You'll want antivirus software that automatically screens email attachments before you open them, and also checks websites before you load them.
-Almost all paid Windows AV software does both; among free products, Avast Free Antivirus, AVG AntiVirus Free and Bitdefender Antivirus Free do.
+Almost all of the best Windows antivirus software does both; among free products, Avast Free Antivirus, AVG AntiVirus Free and Bitdefender Antivirus Free do.

 Don't settle for the brand that came with your PC

 Many new Windows PCs come with one- or three-month trials of well-known antivirus products.
 But you'll have to start paying for them when the trial period's over.
 Don't give in — instead, shop around.
 You might be able to get something better for the same price, or even less.

-Microsoft's built-in antivirus products are not yet enough.
+Microsoft's built-in antivirus products is finally good enough.